A Extensive Overview of Blackmagic Video Editor

 Efficiency Tips

-When working with Blackmagic Video Editor, productivity can matter a lot.
+When working with Blackmagic Video Editor, speed can matter a lot.
 Consider:

 - Keyboard Shortcuts: They save time especially if you do repeated actions frequently.